Sustainable nonwovens

 Our product portfolio consists of a wide range of sustainable nonwoven products for different applications.
 In our plastic-free offering, we have products that are biodegradable, compostable, or dispersible.
 The products are made of renewable fibers such as viscose, pulp, lyocell, cotton or bamboo.
 In addition to renewable fibers, we also provide nonwovens made from other sustainable sources such as recycled rPET or PLA.

-The development of sustainable nonwovens continues to be one of the key themes in Suominen's new Sustainability Agenda 2025–2030.
-This theme includes two targets related to the development of sustainable nonwovens.
-One of our targets is that more than two thirds of consumed raw materials will be from plant-based resources by 2030.
+Regarding our material use, we aim that more than two thirds of the consumed raw materials will be from plant-based resources by 2030.
 Raw materials play a vital role in the manufacturing of nonwovens.
-By prioritizing sustainable virgin and recycled plant-based raw materials, Suominen strengthens its offering on sustainable and high-performing products to reduce dependence on non-renewable raw materials.
+By prioritizing sustainable virgin and recycled plant-based raw materials, Suominen strengthens its offering of sustainable and high-performing products to reduce dependence on non-renewable raw materials.
+Target progression is followed as a relative target, plant-based raw material use compared to total raw material use.
+The percentage is absolute volume based and the measuring unit for raw material use is tons.
+In 2025, 62% (62%) of consumed raw materials were from plant-based resources.

 Continuous development